TOP

 9.)
 What

-your ship's luggage tags on before leaving
+your cruise luggage tags on before leaving

 home.
 Hotel and airport personnel know